-Join Justin Yost for an in-depth discussion in this video Create an iterator, part of PHP: Advanced Topics.
+Join Justin Yost for an in-depth discussion in this video Create an iterator, part of Advanced PHP.

 - [Instructor] Let's build an iterator now.
 There is a code sample, snippets.txt, provided as part of the exercise files for this lesson.
 If we open it up, we'll see that it's separated into two files that we're going to create, an iterators.php section at the top and a data.csv section at the bottom.
 First, copy the section for iterators.php, navigate to your code editor, and we'll create a new directory called iterators.

 Next, we'll add a new file saved as iterators.php.
 Paste in our code that we copied from our snippets.txt file.
 Next, we'll grab the data.csv section.
 And in our iterators, we'll create a new file and save it as data.cvs.
 Paste in this code.
 And we'll save it.
 Let's first look at data.csv and see exactly what it is.